Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Bronze Horses at Saint Mark's Basilica Venice San Marco

-Most visitors to Venice do not know the significance of the 3 masts in front of the basilica.
+Most visitors to Venice are unaware of the significance of the 3 masts in front of the basilica.

 In fact they corresponded to the 3 kingdoms conquered by the Doges in the course of history: Cyprus, Crete (then called Candia), and the Peloponnese (ancient Morea).

-At the time of Napoleon, its symbols, which were disturbing because they could be assimilated to the tyranny associated with his conquests, were replaced by the symbols of Liberty, Virtue, and Equality.
+In the time of Napoleon, its disturbing symbols, as they could be equated with the tyranny associated with his conquests, were replaced by the symbols of Liberty, Virtue and Equality.

 Write A Comment